arg0NNY/BetterAnimations/README.md

 > [!WARNING]
-> This project is currently in Closed Beta.
+> This project is currently in Open Beta.
 >
 > Join the [Support Server](https://discord.gg/jgfy25t47r) to participate.